llm-d/llm-d-model-service/README.md

 # ModelService

-> The *ModelService* declaratively provisions and maintains the Kubernetes resources needed to serve a base model for inference.
+> *ModelService* declaratively provisions and maintains the Kubernetes resources needed to serve a base model for inference.

 A *ModelService* custom resource encapsulates the desired state of workloads and routing associated with a single base model.
 It automates the management of Kubernetes resources, including: